Brand Name pms-Finasteride Common Name finasteride (for male pattern baldness)

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

-- decreased volume of ejaculate (i.e., semen)
+- decreased amount of ejaculate (i.e., semen)

 - erectile dysfunction (impotence)